 About the Book

 During a walk down the Pearse River in 2013, Marcus Thomas and Neil Silverwood realised they shared a dream to produce a book showcasing ten of New Zealand’s most amazing cave systems.
 Caves: Exploring New Zealand's Subterranean Wilderness brings to light the exploration of the country’s longest, deepest, and most important systems over the last 67 years.
 Produced as a case-bound, large format publication, the book features over 300 pages of photographs, text, maps and diagrams.
-Now in the final stages of production, we are excited to announce its scheduled release in July 2017.
+After a long wait, we are excited to announce the books have arrived!

 Caves are time capsules...